-Appleby Urban Vision Corp (the "Owner") owns the properties at 747 Appleby Line & 5091 Fairview Street in the City of Burlington ("Subject Site") at the northeast corner of Appleby Line and Fairview Street.
-The Subject Site is approximately 10.3 hectares (25.5 acres) in size and is located directly adjacent to the Appleby GO Station.
-The Subject Site is situated in the Appleby GO and Fairview Frequent Transit Corridor precincts in the Appleby GO MTSA, as delineated by the Recommended Preferred Precinct Plan.
+Appleby Urban Vision Corp (the "Owner") owns the properties at 747 Appleby Line & 5091 Fairview Street in the City of Burlington ("Subject Site"), at the northeast corner of Appleby Line and Fairview Street.
+The Subject Site is approximately 10.3 hectares (25.5 acres) in size, making it one of the largest individual properties and future redevelopment sites within the Appleby GO Major Transit Station Area ("MTSA").
+It is also located directly adjacent to the Appleby GO Station, making it a primary focus for future intensification.

 The Planning Partnership ("TPP") was retained by the Owner to participate in the planning process for the Appleby GO MTSA on their behalf, and to provide planning advice as it relates to the planning and future redevelopment of the Subject Site in accordance with the MTSA planning framework as it develops.
+We are writing this letter in response to recently released work regarding land use compatibility, which had previously caused the planning process for the Appleby GO MTSA to be paused.